 1. Physician Introduction VideosIntroduction videos from a doctor establish authority and build trust.
 Ideally, you want to create these for every one of the physicians in your practice.

 2. Educational VideosEducate potential patients about the conditions and treatments that are most relevant.
 These videos should emulate the conversations you have each day with patients.
 Remember to create them for BOTH conditions as well as treatments.
-Patients are often researching both, and it’s our belief you should have separate site pages for each on your website.
+Patients are often researching both, and we believe you should have separate site pages for each on your website.

 - Physician FAQ videos